ONSdigital/sdg-indicators/_pages/about.md

 layout: page
 ---

-ONS is responsible for the development and collection of UK data for the Sustainable Development Goals (SDG) global indicators and for reporting UK progress towards them.
+ONS is responsible for the development and collection of UK data for the [Sustainable Development Goals](http://www.un.org/sustainabledevelopment/sustainable-development-goals/) (SDG) global indicators and for reporting UK progress towards them.

-This is a development website for disseminating UK SDG indicator data.
-Some data may not yet have been fully quality assured – this will be clearly noted on each indicator page.
+This website is for disseminating UK SDG indicator data.
+We are at an Alpha stage in development, so the site is still 'work in progress'.

 We initially based this website on the [US SDG reporting platform](https://gsa.github.io/sdg-indicators/) and continue to collaborate with the US on further developing our websites.